blabel3/dotfiles/README.md

 # dotfiles
-Configuration files for my computer
+Configuration files for my computer.

+This is my first setup so CHILL